Explore this course:

 Course description

-Throughout your course, you will learn the latest techniques in cutting-edge psychological research from the psychologists who are using them in their published studies.
+Throughout your course, you'll learn the latest techniques in cutting-edge psychological research from the psychologists who are using them in their published studies.

 These include neuroimaging (EEG, fMRI), behavioural genetics, experimental methodologies, qualitative methods (including diary studies), systematic review and meta-analysis methodologies as well as specialist methods for working with infants, children and co-producing research with non-academic partners.

-We'll teach you the skills you need and give you the opportunities to apply them to the area of psychology that you are interested in.
+We'll teach you the skills you need and give you the opportunities to apply them to the area of psychology that you're interested in.

 From week one, you'll begin training in a range of skills that are important for psychologists in academia and professional roles.
-You will understand ethical issues in research, learn how to write a grant proposal, receive training in multivariate statistics, and develop your presentation skills ready to take part in our annual student-led summer conference.
+You'll understand ethical issues in research, learn how to write a grant proposal, receive training in multivariate statistics, and develop your presentation skills ready to take part in our summer postgraduate students' conference.

 Example research projects